Lakkapuram: Lakkapuram Hill Temple

 Lakkapuram Murugan Temple is one of the famous Hindu temples dedicated to Lord Muruga, located in the city of Erode, on Erode-Karur Highways.
-Temple named Sempu Malai.
+Temple named Shenbagamalai.

 Location

 It is about 9 km from Erode Central Bus Terminus, 6 km from Erode Junction and 7 km from Erode Junction Bus station in Tamil Nadu, India.
 The village is located on the National Highway-381A, where it bisects Erode Ring Road.

 Being situated in the southern periphery of Erode, the Erode Municipal Corporation has decided to expand its limit by merging Lakkapuram into its jurisdiction.